Aadarsh45/Nirbhaya/README.md

-# Nirbhaya - Family Safety App
+# SurakshaSetu - Family Safety App

-Nirbhaya is a mobile safety application tailored to ensure the safety and well-being of families.
+SurakshaSetu is a mobile safety application tailored to ensure the safety and well-being of families.
 It provides features such as real-time location tracking, SOS alerts, and group management to keep loved ones secure.
 This document serves as a complete guide for developers and users, explaining its features, technical implementation, workflows, and more.

 ---